dask/dask-blog/_posts/2019-09-03-df-groupby.md

 ## GroupyBy Aggregations with Dask

-In this blogpost we want to dive into how Dask calculates groupby operations.
-These are common operations for ETL and analysis where we want to split unordered data into groups, apply some function to those groups, then combine the groups back together.
+In this blogpost we want to dive into how Dask computes groupby aggregations.
+These are common operations for ETL and analysis where we want to split data into groups, apply some function to those groups, then combine the groups back together.
+In the R/PyData world this is often referred to as the split-apply-combine strategy first coined by [Hadley Wickham](https://www.jstatsoft.org/article/view/v040i01) but also widely used throughout the [Pandas eco-system](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html)

 // image of split apply combine

-In the R/PyData world this is often referred to as the split-apply-combine strategy first coined by [Hadley Wickham](https://www.jstatsoft.org/article/view/v040i01) but also widely used throughout the [Pandas eco-system](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html)

 Dask leveraged this idea and also produced a similarly catchy name, `apply-conact-apply` or `aca` for short.
-In this blog post, we dive into aca strategy:
+We are going to explore the `aca` strategy in simple and complex operations.

-Recall that Dask works on blocks of objects.
-In the case of a Dataframe, these [partitions](https://docs.dask.org/en/latest/dataframe-design.html#partitions).
-For example, let's say we have the following dataframe:
+First, recall that Dask works on blocks of objects.
+In the case of a Dataframe, these blocks are chunks or [partitions](https://docs.dask.org/en/latest/dataframe-design.html#partitions) of a Dataframe.
+For example, let's say we have the following Dataframe:

 ```python